ComputationalDesignLab/snbo/README.md

 This repository provides implementation for SNBO (Scalable Neural Network-based Blackbox Optimization) — a novel method for efficient blackbox optimization using neural networks.
 It also includes code for benchmark algorithms and a suite of test problems used in the paper.

-📝 **Note**: This work is currently under review.
+> 📝 **Note**: This work is currently under review.
 Citation details will be available soon.

 ## 📌 Features

-This repository includes implementations for the following optimization algorithms:
+This repository includes implementation for the following optimization algorithms:

 - `SNBO`: Scalable neural network-based blackbox optimization (proposed method)
 - `BO+LogEI`: [Bayesian optimization with LogEI acquisition](https://arxiv.org/abs/2310.20708)